How can we help?

 Lithofin Frequently Asked Questions

 Natural Stones are porous.
-Therefore they will absorb liquids are are particularly prone to damage from acidic products such as wine and lemons.
+Therefore they will absorb liquids particularly prone to damage from acidic products such as wine and lemons.
 Sealing your stone with a suitable product such as Lithofin StainStop, penetrates and protects the stone preventing damage.

 Our staff can provide you with all you need to know about cleaning, maintaining and protecting your stone.